Dual Diagnosis Treatment Fremont, OH

 Behavioral Connections Of Wood County - 26.7 miles from Fremont, OH

-Behavioral Connections Of Wood County is a dual diagnosis treatment center in Bowling Green, Ohio that offers treatment services for drug or alcohol use and mental health disorders that include panic disorder as well as bulimia.
+Behavioral Connections Of Wood County is a dual diagnosis treatment center in Bowling Green, Ohio that provides treatment for substance use and mental health disorders that include dependent personality disorder as well as bulimia.

 Address: 1010 North Prospect Street, Bowling Green, OH 43402 in Wood County